“Insured Persons” doesn’t mention Spectators. Are we covered if a spectator is injured?

 Medical expenses for which there is no benefit payable by Medicare are still claimable.
 These include Ambulance, Physio, Private Hospital Accommodation and Dental amongst others.

-Gow Gates and the Pony Club States recognise that the Pony Club insurance Scheme benefits are not designed to be comprehensive for all members of the equestrian community.
+Gow Gates and FFA recognise that The FFA National Insurance Programme benefits are not designed to be comprehensive for all members of the football community.
 It is strongly recommended that you consider the benefits in line with your current circumstances.

-Gow-Gates Financial Services can also provide advice on an Income Protection policy, which can provide cover for injuries that occur participating in equestrian activities and in your day to day life.
+Gow-Gates Financial Services can also provide advice on an Income Protection policy, which can provide cover for injuries that occur playing football and in your day to day life.

 I work part time, am I entitled to Loss of Wage cover?

-Under the Personal Accident Injury policy, you can claim for Loss of Wages if you work part time, provided you can demonstrate consistent earnings over the 12 months prior to the injury.
+Under the Sports Personal Injury policy, you can claim for Loss of Wages if you work part time as long as you can demonstrate consistent earnings over the 12 months prior to the injury.

 Our local council has asked to be included as an Insured party under our Liability insurance, can this be done?